 9. The Treasurer is responsible for purchasing the president’s pin with gavel and is paid out of the admin budget.
 The Club presents the gift to the incoming President.

-10. Annual dues for renewing members is $150, payable by June 1st.
+10. Annual dues for renewing members are $150, payable by June 1st.
 Members are responsible for all late fees incurred by District Nine and Altrusa International at the time payment is made.

 11. New Members will be charged a setup fee of $40 plus dues of $160, for a total of $200.
 If a member joins in December through March, the dues are $85 plus the setup fee of $40, for a total of $125.
 If a member joins in April or May they will pay the full membership dues of $200 and receive a 14 month period of membership.

 12. Pursuant to the Altrusa International Policies adopted in 2019, article 10B, Young Adult Membership Incentive Program: Members ages 30 and younger are eligible for 50% reduction in dues from the regular rate.
 Any member not willing to document their date of birth will be charged the full rate.
-In addition, annual Club dues for new and returning young adults ages 30 and younger are eligible for a 50% reduction.
+In addition, annual Club dues and District dues for new and returning young adults ages 30 and younger are eligible for a 50% reduction.
 (See Membership Dues Chart).

 13. To help defray costs for elected delegates to attend District Conference and International Convention, a portion of the registration fees will be paid by the Club, as budgeted each year.